-HM will consider the following telework arrangements, both of which require completion of a telecommute application/request and a signed telecommute work agreement:
+HM will consider the following telework arrangements, arrangements, both of which require a written request to telecommute to the Executive Director and a signed telecommute work agreement:

 Telework Considerations:

 - Informal telework: Temporary telecommuting arrangements may be approved for circumstances such as emergency closing due to inclement weather or special projects.
 These arrangements are considered on an as-needed basis only, with no expectation of ongoing continuance. - All informal telecommuting arrangements are made on a case-by-case basis, focusing first on the business needs of the organization and safety. - 2.
 Routine telework: This is permitted only under the terms of a signed telecommute work agreement.